Milionerzy: Appearance

 From 1999 through 2003 we could see three changes of the studio stage design, some differ in stylistics.
 From 2008 through 2010, after resumption we could see the fourth stage design, from 2017 through 2025, the fifth one.
 And after Polsat acquired the format, studio design was similar to markets like the United Kingdom, the United States, Turkey and Spain.

 The first logo of Milionerzy from 1999 was very different from the standard model used in other editions of Who Wants to Be a Millionaire?.
 It was a violet rhombus on one of vertexes and rings standing on themselves on background of "Milionerzy" caption.
 The second one, modelled on the traditional style and introduced with the changes of credits and scenography in 2000, is round with green question marks.
 The third one, used from 2008 until 2023, had a different color scheme (question marks are gold).
 The fourth one, used from 2023 until now, has more golden question marks.

 The first and second version of the opening credits were similar with people looking and aiming on Milionerzy logo.
 It was patterned on British credits of this time.
 From 2008 until 2023, the opening credits of the program featured an animation showing in sequence all prizes to one million złoty – it was patterned on the second British version.

-From 1999 to 2003, the boxes depicting the question and answer options in the game were black, in the shape of a rounded hexagon, with a light blue outline.
+From 1999 to 2003, the bar depicting the question and answer options in the game was black, in the shape of a rounded hexagon, with a light blue outline.

-In 2008 the show switched to rave graphics based on the Macedonian and Australian versions: the question and answer boxes were navy-blue and smaller than before.
-Also some sound effects and background music changed.
+In 2008 the show switched to rave graphics based on the Macedonian and Danish versions: the question and answer bars were navy-blue and smaller than before.
+Also rave soundtrack was introducted.

 In 2017 the show switched to rave graphics inspired by the 2011 graphics in the Dutch and Turkish versions.
-The question boxes were brighter, also fonts were different.
+The question bar was brighter, also fonts were different.
 The background was not interlaced.

-In 2023 the show switched to graphics inspired by the design of Olga van den Brandt and reverted to the original background music.
-The dominant color is purple, while the question and answer boxes are navy blue.
+In 2023 the show switched to graphics inspired by the design of Olga van den Brandt and reverted to the original background music, except intro sequence.
+The dominant color is purple, while the question and answer bars are navy blue.
 First, only the question bar appears; the answer bar appears only after the host reads them.
 A new feature is that the colors of the logo on the big screen change at different stages of the game.
+In 2025 when the show moved to Polsat, the graphic was also upgraded to the current version of Olga van den Brandt graphic based on the Vietnamese and Swedish versions.